Federal Assistance with Education Expenses

 The Work Study Hiring process is comprised of three steps:

-1. You must first complete the FWS Questionnaire.
-The form is located on MyServices.
+1. You must first complete the Cincinnati State job application located at

 2. The second step is determining your FWS eligibility.
 The FWS Coordinator will consider your current award and your status with the Standards of Academic Progress (SAP).